<a href="https://keel.sh" target="_blank"><img width="100"src="https://keel.sh/images/logo.png"></a>

 Automatic Google Container Registry configuration - Keel automatically sets up topic and subscriptions for your deployment images by periodically scanning your environment.

-Native, DockerHub and Quay webhooks support - once webhook is received impacted deployments will be identified and updated.
+Native, DockerHub, Quay and Azure container registry webhooks support - once webhook is received impacted deployments will be identified and updated.

 Polling - when webhooks and pubsub aren't available - Keel can still be useful by checking Docker Registry for new tags (if current tag is semver) or same tag SHA digest change (ie: